TwigSlot/twig-server/docs/paths.md

 - returns list of nodes and edges belonging to project `project_id`

+`GET /project/:project_id/resource/:resource_id/edit?param1=value1&param2=value2`

+- edits the resource information from this project's context
+- (include project to deal with permissions more easily next time when multiple projects share the same resource)

 `PUT /project/:project_id/new?item=`

 - item is either `node` or `relationship`, creates item in project